 Instead, she had a demanding visitor who wanted to play cards with her, a visitor she couldn’t refuse.

 He was an unassuming-looking man, someone you wouldn’t pay any attention to if you saw him on the street.
 Middle height, middle age, indeterminate ethnicity and wearing a sport jacket with patches on the elbow.
-You wouldn’t notice him at all if you didn’t look into the dark, mischieveious eyes that darted back an forth when he talked to you.
-Tonight, he was less innocuous than usual however in that he wore a giant handlebar moustache he had grown in the two days since she last seen him.
+You wouldn’t notice him at all if you didn’t look into the dark, mischievous eyes that darted back an forth when he talked to you.
+Tonight, he was less innocuous than usual in that he wore a giant handlebar mustache he had grown in the two days since she last saw him.

 He pulled out his own cigar, clipped the end and clamped it between his teeth.
 A tail slithered out from the back of his pants and he used the red hot spade at the end of the tail to light the cigar.
-Then he sucked hard, inhaling the entire cigar in one long, giant pull, leaving one long ash that finally fell away as he exhaled the smoke in a cloud that surrounded her head, sending the president into a huge coughing fit.
+Then he sucked hard, inhaling the entire cigar in one giant, continuous pull.
+He was left with one long ash that finally fell away as he exhaled the smoke in a cloud that surrounded the president’s head, sending her into a coughing fit.

 “God Damn it, I wish to hell you’d stop doing that”, Clinton said.
 “I nearly fucking lost the election with that coughing”